shishir-kurhade/sentinel-oss-mcp/README.md

 - `main.py`: MCP Server entry point.
 - `sentinel/`: Core logic package.
-    - `defense.py`: Waterfall Defense orchestration (Cache -> Tiny Guard -> Expert Audit).
+    - `defense.py`: Waterfall Defense orchestration.
-    - `constitutions/`: Add or edit `.md` files here to define safety rules.
+    - `constitutions/`: Markdown definitions for safety protocols.
     - `models.py`: Gemini API client (supports direct and Vertex AI).
-- `tests/`: Comprehensive test suite for all layers.
+- `tests/`:
     - `integration_test.py`: Full system verification.
     - `adversarial_test.py`: Red teaming and attack simulation.

-### For Developers: Adding Constitutions
+### Adding New Domains

-To add a new safety domain (e.g., 'healthcare'):
+To add a new safety domain:
-1. Create `sentinel/constitutions/healthcare.md`.
+1. Create a new file in `sentinel/constitutions/` (e.g., `healthcare.md`).
-2. Write your safety rules in plain text/markdown.
+2. Define the safety rules in plain text.
-3. Use the `check_safety` tool with `constitution="healthcare"`.
-   - The server dynamically loads new files—no restart or code changes required!
+3. The server will dynamically detect the new domain for use with the `check_safety` tool.

 ## Installation & Usage